-Please note: attendance requirements may be altered in the event that courses must be offered online due to natural disaster, public health crisis, etc. In such event, students will be notified of any alterations to the attendance policy.
+Please note: attendance requirements may be altered by Pacifica in the event that courses must be offered online or via other alternative attendance method due to natural disaster, public health crisis, etc. In such event, students will be notified of any alterations to the attendance policy.
 Attendance may include synchronous and asynchronous online activity.